-Faculty Evaluation: Faculty advisors will be asked to submit a progress report for each student with whom they work.
-Other faculty, in particular course instructors, may also be asked to submit comments on students' performance for the Committee's consideration.
+Faculty Evaluation: Faculty advisors will be asked to prepare comments on the student's annual activities report for each student with whom they work for submission to the Ph.D.
+Committee.
+Other faculty, in particular course instructors or those for whom students TA, may also be asked to submit comments on students' performance for the Committee's consideration.
+Students will receive a faculty evaluation letter, detailing their progress and the School expectations for the coming year, from the Ph.D.
+Director typically in May.
+Failure to submit these annual reports may affect registration in the following year.